“How to study Mathematics after engineering?”

-IIT Mandi, IISC and IISERs, have their own application portal, you have to apply to each of them individually through their websites and not through JAM counseling portal( where you can apply for all IITs in a single place)
+IIT Mandi, IISC, and IISERs have their own application portal, you have to apply to each of them individually through their websites and not through the JAM counseling portal( where you can apply for all IITs in a single place)

-also, NITs take students through another counseling but none of them take Engineers in M.Sc Maths, NIT Arunachal Pradesh takes Engineers in mathematical physics course but it’s a pretty bad course and people recommend sitting for one more year and prepare for the exams again rather than taking admission there.
+also, NITs take students through another counseling but none of them take Engineers in M.Sc Maths, NIT Arunachal Pradesh takes Engineers in mathematical physics course but it’s a pretty bad course and people recommend sitting for one more year and preparing for the exams again rather than taking admission there.

 - ‘How to start preparing for JAM Maths‘ by Arnab Choudary (AIR-56)

 Indian Statistical Institute(ISI)

-Engineers are eligible for lots of courses in ISI which has multiple campuses across the country and main campus at Kolkata.
+Engineers are eligible for lots of courses in ISI which has multiple campuses across the country and the main campus at Kolkata.
 We are eligible for PG courses M.Math, M.Stat, MS(QE-Quantitative Economics), etc, and also for diploma courses in statistics.
 Go through their official website for full details.

 Universities and Other Entrance tests

 I’ve searched the eligibility criteria of almost all major colleges and universities and of them all, These are the ones that I found to give admission to Engineering grads in M.Sc/MA in Mathematics or related fields like applied mathematics.
 Almost all of the Institutes below don’t have any eligibility criteria for coursework unlike IITs which is a kind of saving grace for those who don’t satisfy the criteria

 - Indian Statistical Institute (ISI)